basho/basho_docs/content/riak/ts/1.5.0/using/querying/select/order-by.md

 The ORDER BY statement is used with [`SELECT`][select] to sort results by one or more columns in ascending or descending order. `ORDER BY` is useful for operations such as returning the most recent results in a set.

-This document shows how to run various queries using `GROUP BY`.
+This document shows how to run various queries using `ORDER BY`.
 See the [guidelines][query guidelines] for more information on limitations and rules for queries in Riak TS.

 ## Overview